The Authority consists of three part-time members.

 Authority members are supported by a Director and an analyst/administration.

 The Authority commissions advice and research from outside experts, as needed, on matters such as job sizing and remuneration levels.

 Authority members receive an honorarium, determined by the Cabinet Fees Framework.

 Remuneration Authority Chair

-Hon Dame Fran Wilde DCNZ QSO was appointed as Chair on 1 December 2015.
+Hon Dame Fran Wilde DNZM QSO was appointed as Chair on 1 December 2015.

 Fran Wilde is a former Minister, Mayor of Wellington, and Chair of the Greater Wellington Regional Council.
 She was also the CEO of the NZ Trade Development Board and is an experienced company director, having served on and chaired private sector, local government and central government boards.

 Fran is currently Deputy Chair of the New Zealand Transport Agency, Deputy Chair of the Capital Coast District Health Board, Chair of the National Military Heritage Trust and a director of various companies.
 She is a Chartered Fellow of the NZ Institute of Directors.

 Geoffrey Summers was appointed as a Member 5 January 2016.